-“This bill will create jobs in our cities, improve the economy by restoring our harbors and ports that are essential to the movement of goods, and protect our environment through important ecosystem restoration projects,” said Clarence Anthony, Executive Director of NLC.
+“We are so pleased the House heard our message loud and clear and passed this bill, which will create jobs in our cities, improve the economy by restoring our harbors and ports that are essential to the movement of goods, and protect our environment through important ecosystem restoration projects,” said Clarence Anthony, Executive Director of NLC.
 “The bill recognizes local government leaders as key partners in efforts to restore the health of our waterways and build the critical infrastructure that supports and protects our communities.”

-NLC thanks the bill sponsors, Transportation and Infrastructure Committee Chairman Bill Shuster (R-PA), Committee Ranking Member Nick J. Rahall, II (D-WV), Water Resources and Environment Subcommittee Chairman Bob Gibbs (R-OH), and Subcommittee Ranking Member Tim Bishop (D-NY) for their leadership and support on this important issue for cities.
+NLC thanks the bill sponsors Transportation and Infrastructure Committee Chairman Bill Shuster (R-PA), Committee Ranking Member Nick J. Rahall, II (D-WV), Water Resources and Environment Subcommittee Chairman Bob Gibbs (R-OH), and Subcommittee Ranking Member Tim Bishop (D-NY) for their leadership and support on this important issue for cities.
 These champions made the bill a priority for the committee and worked to garner broad bipartisan support.